- Get Started

 - Available for Linux kernels 2.6.32 and newer.

 - No need to patch the kernel: just load the kernel module.

 - 10 Gbit Hardware Packet Filtering using commodity network adapters

-- User-space DNA (Direct NIC Access) drivers for extreme packet capture/transmission speed as the NIC NPU (Network Process Unit) is pushing/getting packets to/from userland without any kernel intervention.
-Using the 10Gbit DNA driver you can send/received at wire-speed at any packet sizes.
+- User-space ZC (new generation DNA, Direct NIC Access) drivers for extreme packet capture/transmission speed as the NIC NPU (Network Process Unit) is pushing/getting packets to/from userland without any kernel intervention.
+Using the 10Gbit ZC driver you can send/received at wire-speed at any packet sizes.

-- Libzero for DNAfor distributing packets in zero-copy across threads and applications.
+- PF_RING ZC library for distributing packets in zero-copy across threads, applications, Virtual Machines.